The Siena Hotel in Chapel Hill and Il Palio Restaurant: an Italy-Inspired Experience

 Being able to talk to a personable, approachable, unpretentious wine connoisseur is truly a joy.
 Wine should be fun, after all.

 The sommelier at Il Palio, Annabel Butler, is a delight.
-Her wine knowledge blew us away and we knew we were in great hands after we expressed our likes with her.
+Her wine knowledge blew us away and we knew we were in great hands after we expressed our likes to her.
 (I enjoy both red and white, while Dan enjoys mostly red.
 But on the drier side for all – nothing too sweet with the exception of dessert, of course.)

 Here's a description and visuals of what we ate and drank (because if you're foodies, like us, you're probably wondering).